rmsk2/nfcplaylist/README.md

 ## Using simpler NFC tags

 In a second step and after purchasing an additional reader (an ACS ACR122U) I also implemented reading serial numbers from ISO 14443 Type A
 NFC tags like for instance various types of Mifare cards.
-Take a look at `uidfactory.py`, `uid_reader.IUidReader`, `DESFireUidReader` and `Ntag215UidReader` in order to get an idea of how to add more card types.
+Take a look at `uidfactory.py`, `uid_reader.IUidReader`, `desfire.UidReader` and `iso14443.UidReader` in order to get an idea of how to add more card types.
 I then discovered that the DESFire cards can also be treated as simple ISO 14443 Type A tags, but I left the DESFire specific code in place.

 ## Speaking of the ACS ACR122U